cepharum/js-i18n/README.md

 If value in `numSearchResults` is `1`, this lookup will return the string _There is %d product matching all filter criteria._.
 Otherwise it is returning the plural form _There are %d products matching all filter criteria._.

 This basic support for numerus-aware translations doesn't support proper translations of sentences with multiple numerus-aware elements.
-Here the term _filter criteria_ is always in its plural form even though it might be possible to have a different translation in case of user was applying single filter, only.
+Here the term _all filter criteria_ is always in its plural form even though it might be possible to have a different translation in case of user was applying single filter, only.

 #### Looking Up by Genus